 Rules and Regulations for Gorilla Trekking in Uganda

-There are clear rules and regulations that apply to trackers in the park including keeping a seven-metre distance from the gorillas at any one time, no smoking or eating in the presence of gorillas, no flashes on digital cameras, persons with infectious diseases are not permitted to track among others.
+There are clear rules and regulations that apply to trackers in the park including keeping a seven-meter distance from the gorillas at all times, no smoking or eating in the presence of gorillas, no flashes on digital cameras, persons with infectious diseases are not permitted to track, among others.
 The rules are always explained in detail to all trackers at the pre-tracking briefing.